1aman1/BASH/MongoDB/README.md

-# Mongo DB Installation script
+# Mongo DB Guide

-- Use these scripts to install single/multi instance mongoDB.
+- These scripts have been used over Amazon Linux 2

-- Used over Amazon Linux 2
+- Look over the Readmes for execution and understanding.